Ernest-30/MeriSkill-Sales-Analysis/README.md

 Q2.
 What is the product performance by revenue?

 Q3.
-What are the Most Selling Products(Quantity)?
+What are the Products performance by Quantity?

 Q4.
 What is the Order performance per City?